 A veterinarian assistant provides basic care for animals recovering from injuries and/or surgery.
 Assistants clean, disinfect and maintain cages.
 They provide emergency first aid to animals that are injured or sick.
 They may take and develop x-rays as well as perform diagnostic procedures, such as urinalysis.

 Veterinarian assistants also assist veterinarians during surgery by handing off instruments, applying anesthetics and monitoring results or recovery.
 It is up to the veterinarian to clean and disinfect surgical instruments.
 Assistants provide postoperative care by administering oral and topical medications.
-Employment for veterinary assistants and laboratory animal caretakers was expected to grow by 9% from 2014 to 2024, according to the U.S. Bureau of Labor Statistics.
+Employment for veterinary assistants and laboratory animal caretakers was expected to grow much faster than national average through 2028, according to the U.S. Bureau of Labor Statistics.

-According to the BLS, 73,400 veterinarian assistants and laboratory animal caretakers were employed in 2014.
-The BLS also published the median annual wage of veterinary assistants as $24,360 in May 2015.
-Assistants and animal caretakers who worked for professional, scientific and technical service industries (such as private veterinarian's offices) earned a mean of $24,890 the same year.
-Veterinary assistants working in the District of Columbia, Massachusetts and Connecticut had the highest mean wage, according to BLS statistics published in May 2015.
+According to the BLS, 92,200 veterinarian assistants and laboratory animal caretakers were employed in 2018.
+Assistants and animal caretakers who worked for professional, scientific and technical service industries (such as private veterinarian's offices) earned a mean of $27,820 the same year.
+Veterinary assistants working in Massachusetts, Connecticut and Maine had the highest mean wage, according to BLS statistics published in May 2018.

 Though you can earn a diploma or a certificate in the area of veterinary technology at a 2-year college, most veterinary assistants armed with only a high school diploma or GED can enter the field by way of on-the-job training.
 While it's not a requirement, you might find that earning professional certification through the NAVTA can enhance your standing and serve as a testament to your competence.